Ever get a negative comment that sticks with you?

 Listen For Patterns

 If you keep hearing variations on the same theme… do something about it.
-One comment could be personal opinion, two similar could be coincidence (or not!), three or more is a pattern you need to do something about.
+One comment could be personal opinion, two similar could be coincidence (or not!), three or more is a pattern that needs to be addressed!

 1. Who is giving you feedback?